 Researching Past Valedictorian Speeches

 Analyze previous valedictorian speeches to understand structuring techniques and themes that connect with audiences.
 Search for videos of past graduations at your school or others as they provide real examples of what works in practice.
-Note effective strategies used in these speeches—such as humor integration or emotional appeals—and consider how you might adapt those elements into your unique expression.
+Note effective strategies used in these speeches, such as humor integration or emotional appeals, and consider how you might adapt those elements into your unique expression.
+Pay particular attention to speeches by people like Peter Thiel (Stanford 2012 commencement), Natalie Portman (Harvard 2015), or your school's own past valedictorians.

 Structuring Your Valedictorian Speech